cozy/cozy-stack/docs/couchdb-quirks.md

 cases where no index can be used, or where the index is not optimal.
 Let's see the different scenarios:

-- CouchDB does use an index, it will respond with a warning, and cozy-stack will transform this warning in an error, as developers should really avoid this issue
+- CouchDB doesn't use an index, it will respond with a warning, and cozy-stack will transform this warning in an error, as developers should really avoid this issue